-If you seriously want to immigrate to Germany, arm yourself!
-No, not with weapons but with documents proving your professional experience.
+If you seriously want to immigrate to Germany, prepare yourself!
+Practice patience!!
 German officials love formalities and painstakingly frown on formal sloppiness like more than two typos on a single page…

-The latest significant amendment to German immigration law happened on June 28, 2019, taking step-by-step effect latest 2020.
-The central part of the amendment is the so-called “Skilled Workers Act “ along with the “Regular Return Act”.
-The Federal Government expects 25,000 new skilled workers per year as a result of the Skilled Workers Act coming into force.
+The latest significant amendment to German immigration law went into force March 2020.
+The central part of the amendment is the so-called “Skilled Workers Act“ along with the “Regular Return Act”.
+The Federal Government wants 25,000 new skilled workers per year as a result of the Skilled Workers Act coming into force.
 The overall aim is to reduce the shortage of skilled workers in Germany.
-The Regular Return Act aims at structuring asylum law in such manner that critics considered it as an erosion of the constitutional right of asylum for political refugees (art.
-16a GG).

-As it remains to be developed, the major amendment to immigration law will be found in employment immigration.
+The major amendment to immigration law is in employment immigration.
 The law on the immigration of skilled workers has resulted in a number of changes that open up new prospects for skilled workers from non-EU countries.
 The distinction between academics and people with vocational qualifications has been abandoned and in future only the uniform term “skilled workers” will be used by law, covering both university graduates and employees with qualified vocational training.
 Further details will be described in my online FAQ, with specifics listed pertinent to the relevant permit.

 Job Seeking Permit

 The rules and regulations for immigration on grounds of business have not changed a bit.
 A “golden visa”, as some other countries offer, has never been offered in Germany and is not to be expected.
-Though the formal requirements have been significantly decreased since 2015, when the last major amendment was issued, great insecurity still exists because all criteria are at discretion.
+Though the formal requirements have been significantly decreased since 2015, when the previous major amendment was issued, great insecurity still exists because all criteria are at discretion.
 You can never say “I meet the expectations,” but rather only hope to have done so.
-In my experience, if an application to run a self-owned company in Germany was ever turned down because its business line was around “sex, drugs, and R ‘N’ R or something similarly unwanted.
+If an application to run a self-owned company in Germany was ever turned down then because its business line was around something unwanted or the business plan did not transport the necessity of the applied business.
 The main concern for any applicant remains to have a business idea that will bring momentum to German economy.
 Though having investment capital remains important, it comes second after the business idea.

 Before entering Germany, you need to know if you need a visa to enter or not.
 Stop, for a moment please!
 In order to correctly understand this presentation, you must know two terms form German legalese: “Visum (= visa)” and “Aufenthaltsgenehmigung, -titel (= residence permit, residence title)”.
 Visa is a permission to remain in Germany for a short-term period while a residence permit (up to six months, never qualifying for permanent residency) is for an indefinite permission, which will qualify for permanent residency.
 It is just like the difference between “visit” and “stay”.